Bok Tower Gardens is a serene sanctuary not far from the hectic pace and noise of typical Central Florida tourist attractions.

 Edward Bok was a Dutch immigrant who became a Pulitzer Prize winning author and an editor.

-He became famous as the editor of Ladies Home Journal, a major magazine in its time.
+He became famous in the United States as the editor of Ladies Home Journal, a major magazine in its time.

 Bok and his wife spent winters at the Mountain Lake community near Lake Wales, Florida.

-He loved to take walks to the top of nearby Iron Mountain, the highest hill in the Lake Wales Ridge region of Florida.
+He loved to take walks to the top of nearby Iron Mountain, the highest point in the Lake Wales Ridge region of Florida at 295 feet above sea level.

 Almost as an afterthought, Bok decided to have a magnificent "singing tower" added to the gardens.